casper-network/docs-archive/technical-framework/block-storage/sharding.md

   //Local mint which is used to create the tokens that correspond
   //to those locked up in the depository. var mint: m(cl)
+  //Set of transactions waiting to be confirmed.
+When `deposit` is called
+  //a new `PendingDeposit` is created.
+This is eventually either
+  //confirmed by the parent validators and the funds burned,
+  //or the `ttl` expires and the funds are returned to the user. var staging: Set[PendingDeposit]

   //Only accessible via the `release` endpoint of the corresponding
   //KON contract (controlled by the parent validators).
 The `mint`